llnl/benchpark/docs/add-a-system-config.rst

 .. note::

-    For ``mpi``, you need to define ``"mpi": {"buildable": False},`` as a virtual package, and then define your MPI package as we have for ``openmpi``.
+    For ``mpi``, you need to define ``"mpi": {"buildable": False},`` as a virtual package, and then define your MPI package as we have for the ``openmpi`` package.
+    This is to ensure Spack uses our MPI, and does not try to build another MPI package.

 ::